sv-user Nov. 20, 2025

 runit is a daemontools-like init. runit process supervisors are runsvdir(8) and runsv(8).

-As the poster suggests, they keep service programs (processes) directly as their childs.
+As the poster suggests, they keep programs as child processes.

 The supervisor directly monitors child processes, restarting or stopping them as required/requested with sv(8).